daniel-234/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+I chose to visualize the feature maps for the 4th image, one of the three that were misclassified.
+It isn't really clear which characteristics made the model output the wrong prediction.
+It seems that looking at the feature maps from the first convolution, the sign edges were extracted together with the sign shape.
+The second part of the feature maps does not provide a clear interpretation.

+In regard of classification accuracy, I noticed that the most misclassified images were in the classes from 15 to 40.
+By looking at the distribution of classes in the first image of this writeup, you can see that these classes had approximately half the data of the first ones.
+By expanding the dataset, it made things even worse in terms of classes distribution.
+A solution could be to augment the portion of the dataset that is downsampled.

+I believe that the double curve sign is also heavily underrepresented in the dataset.
+Another thing is that maybe mostly one type of double curve sign has been provided: I saw a lot of signs on the web that mirrored this one (first curve on the left, than on the right instead of first on the right then on the left).
+One solution could be to mirror all the images belonging only to class 21 (Double curve) to have a more robust dataset and train it properly on both types of double curves.
+This would also double the number of images for this class, which could help.
+Clearly most signs can't be mirrored left to right.

 ### Credits